 The entity statistics mechanism provides the information on the current number of entity instances in the database.
 This data is used to automatically select the best lookup strategy for linked entities and to limit the size of search results displayed in UI screens.

 EntityStatistics entity.
-Statistics can be updated manually by adding the the necessary records to the table, as well as automatically by using the
+It can be updated automatically using the

 Programmatic access to entity statistics is available via